devgithinji/safaribooks-download/README.md

     ![NoKindle Option](https://github.com/lorenzodifuccia/cloudflare/raw/master/Images/safaribooks/safaribooks_example02_NoKindle.png "Version compare")

 ---

+To download many books list them in the download_books.sh file and run the script

+---
 ## Thanks!!
 For any kind of problem, please don't hesitate to open an issue here on *GitHub*.